fhnw-iot-4ia/fhnw-iot-work-03-okaerin/README.md

 ### Git
 On your computer
 * In the hands-on repository [fork for your class](../../network/members), in README.md, click the _GitHub Classroom link_.
-* Once you accept the "Assessment", you'll get a personal, private repository URL for your _USER_NAME_:<pre>
+* Once you accept the assessment, you get a personal, private repository URL for your _USER_NAME_:<pre>
 http://github.com/fhnw-syspr-CLASS/fhnw-syspr-work-00-USER_NAME</pre>

 On your computer or Raspberry Pi